cloverbloom/knowledge-base/systems.md

 	* Accept this reality and continually review your plan

 	* This is reasoning for leading indicators to provide real-time information

 * Only adjust your plan from market feedback (ex. what was actually executed upon)

+* Don't abandon your plan when you score poorly one week

+	* Don't be afraid to confront your poor performance

+	* You likely are not currently performance at a 85% execution rate

+		* If you were, you wouldn't need this system

+		* Accept that you will have week that are failures

+		* Growth is in facing the facts about your ability to perform

+### [Planning your Week]
+*****
+* We track habits daily because that represents execution towards a health centered goal

+* This should take 15-30 minutes to do properly

+* We track execution for weekly tasks because you will inevitably miss days

+	* Tracking weekly gives you the flexibility to not be hard on yourself day-to-day but still create a massive sense of urgency per week

+	* Remember that importance is Health, Happiness, and Wealth in that order

+		* Regardless what tasks were executed upon you **must** maintain Health and Happiness

+* At a consistent and predetermined time each week you need to fully plan your week to the best of your ability in writing (I do mine first thing on Sundays after Church)

+	* I use a physical planner and encourage the process of cementing your plan on paper

+	* This is where you plan your execution strategies for each goal to achieve your current Weekly Task and stay on schedule for your 12-W Goal

+	* Intentionally plan your performance blocks for each workday including:

+		* Strategic Blocks

+		* Buffer Blocks

+		* Breakout Blocks

+	* Define how you will measure your execution strategies a clear way

+		* ex.
+Apply to 2 jobs per day (with cover letter unique to job description) for a max of 10 job applications per week.

+		* These need to be dynamic to each week so we do not track them for the entire 12-W Year like we do for the **Habit Tracker**

+1. Choose your predetermined time to plan each week to meet your current Weekly Task

+2. Identify measurable execution strategies that when completed will likely meet your Task

+	* Create a measurable leading execution strategy for each goal

+3. Include performance blocks such as Strategic, Buffer, and Breakout blocks each day

+	* 3 hours for Strategic and Breakout and 30 minutes for Buffer blocks

+4. Add in as many predictable or pre-committed events to plan performance around them

+	* Understand that you are predicting your week to the best of your ability

+	* You will likely need to change your plan as the Week continues

+	* All that matters is completing your Weekly Task for each 12-W Goal

+5. Write down or print your Weekly Plan and keep in an easily seen spot all week